 Your fifth vital sign: the menstrual cycle and your periods

 Your menstrual cycles and your fertility as well as your menstrual periods and bleeding can help tell you not only about your present health but they are also a window into your future health.
 Measuring your cycle lengths and regularity as well as checking if your periods are too light or too heavy should be an essential part of every woman's vital signs and could help you with improving your health.
-Read more about the menstrual cycle HERE.
+Read more about your menstrual cycle.

 Sex and getting pregnant